sadaszewski/cpython/pep-XXXX-pipeline-syntax.rst

 not only improve visual clarity and maintainability but also facilitate debugging by clearly delineating each transformation step.

 An additional comment about debugging seems in order here.
-With the pipeline syntax, three powerful techniques immediately come to mind.
+With the pipeline syntax, four powerful techniques immediately come to mind.
 Given the following pipeline:

 .. code-block:: python